 Call Us: 954-929-4814

-Emil K. Schandl, M.S., Ph.D., M.D.(MA), FACB, (Fellow, National Academy of Clinical Biochemistry), SC(ASCP), (Specialist in Clinical Chemistry, American Society of Clinical Pathologists), CC(NRCC), (Clinical Chemist, National Registry in Clinical Chemistry), LNC, (Licensed Nutritional Consultant, State of Florida), CLD, (Clinical Laboratory Director, FL, NY, CA, all 50 states.)
+M.S., Ph.D., M.D.(MA), FACB, (Fellow, National Academy of Clinical Biochemistry), SC(ASCP), (Specialist in Clinical Chemistry, American Society of Clinical Pathologists), CC(NRCC), (Clinical Chemist, National Registry in Clinical Chemistry), LNC, (Licensed Nutritional Consultant, State of Florida), CLD, (Clinical Laboratory Director, FL, NY, CA, all 50 states.)
 Dept. of Health and Human Services, past member of Sigma Xi Scientific Society of America, Board Member of the Florida Section of American Association for Clinical Chemistry.
-He has been awarded the M.D. degree by the Faculty of Medical Studies, Medical Alternative Institute at the Open International University for Complementary Medicine, established by WHO.
-Dr. Schandl is a past recipient of a research grant from the American Cancer Society and the National Research Council of Canada for researching early events in DNA replication in cancer cells.
-He is a 5th degree USA GoJu karate Black Belt, and a multiple State of Florida senior swimming and karate champion.
+He was awarded the M.D. degree by the Faculty of Medical Studies, Medical Alternative Institute at the Open International University for Complementary Medicine, established by WHO.
+Dr. Schandl received a research grant from the American Cancer Society and the National Research Council of Canada for researching early events in DNA replication in cancer cells.
+He was a 5th degree USA GoJu karate Black Belt, and a multiple State of Florida senior swimming and karate champion.

 Dr. Schandl graduated with the B.A. degree in Analytical Biology at the University of California in Santa Barbara, CA. He earned the M.S. degree in the field of biochemistry and enzymology at California Sate University in San Diego, CA. Later, he received his Ph.
 D. in Molecular Genetics, at the Institute of Molecular Biophysics, housing Nobel Laureates, at Florida State University, Tallahassee, FL.

-He is the designer of the Cancer Profile™© and Longevity Profile®©.
+He was the designer of the CA Profile™© (aka Cancer Profile) and Longevity Profile®©.

-Dr. Schandl is a frequent speaker at the Cancer Control Society in California, where he received the Humanitarian Award, “Medical Pioneer in Alternative Laboratory Testing”, and also for the American Academy of Anti-Aging Medicine.
+Dr. Schandl was a frequent speaker at the Cancer Control Society in California, where he received the Humanitarian Award, “Medical Pioneer in Alternative Laboratory Testing”, and also for the American Academy of Anti-Aging Medicine.
 He was inducted as an Ambassador to the Martial Arts, “Humanitarian Of The Year” by Action Martial Arts Magazine & Hall of Honor.
-He is also a presenter for cancer groups nationwide.
-His main passion is early cancer detection and metabolic therapy.
-Dr. Schandl is internationally known, respected, and highly sought after for his expertise in cancer and its prevention, interpreting clinical laboratory results, metabolic disorders, clinical chemistry, biochemistry, and his metabolic nutritional knowledge.
+He was also a presenter for cancer groups nationwide.
+His main passion was early cancer detection and metabolic therapy.
+Dr. Schandl was internationally known, respected, and highly sought after for his expertise in cancer and its prevention, interpreting clinical laboratory results, metabolic disorders, clinical chemistry, biochemistry, and his metabolic nutritional knowledge.
 Dr. Schandl published numerous pier reviewed and other articles in the fields of cancer, multiple sclerosis, hyperactivity in children, fluoridation of water, enzymology, and DNA replication.
-He has been interviewed on numerous radio shows, television shows, in newspapers and magazines on a multitude of health topics.
+He was interviewed on numerous radio shows, television shows, in newspapers and magazines on a multitude of health topics.